 Non-current liabilities consist primarily of non-current portions of notes and loans payable; revenue bonds payable; net pension liability; employees' compensable leave payable; and capital lease obligations.
-In total, non-current liabilities increased \$219.9 million, or 33.5%, primarily due to an increase of \$1.3 million to net pension liability related to underperformance of actual investment returns as compared to the expected return for the TRS Plan measurement period ending August 31, 2016.
-The overall increase in non-current liabilities was also impacted by a \$0.2 million decrease in employees' compensable leave and a \$0.8 million increase in capital lease obligations.
-In addition, there was a \$217.3 million increase in revenue bonds payable due to issuance of Tuition Revenue Bonds ("TRB") for 2017A and 2017B that also refunded the 2009A and a portion of commercial paper liability.
+In total, non-current liabilities increased \$219.9 million, or 33.5%, primarily due to a \$217.3 million increase in revenue bonds payable due to issuance of Tuition Revenue Bonds ("TRB") for 2017A and 2017B that also refunded the 2009A bonds and a portion of commercial paper liability.
+In addition, there was an increase of \$1.3 million to net pension liability related to underperformance of actual investment returns as compared to the expected return for the Teacher Retirement System of Texas ("TRS") Plan measurement period ended August 31, 2016.
+The overall increase in non-current liabilities was also impacted by a \$0.2 million increase in employees' compensable leave and a \$0.8 million increase in capital lease obligations.